brighthive/si-social-research-challenge/assignment/adult_educational_attainment_and_work/README.md

 Note that Task 4 will involve writing a brief report on Task 3 outputs.

 If the data set is too large to analyze within a reasonable amount of time consider and implement any kind of data sampling as needed.
-If you do sample the data be sure to consider how sampling affects your analysis and any methdological justifcations.
+If you do sample the data be sure to consider how sampling affects your analysis and any methodological justifications.

 * Add _a new function_ in `./src/models/model_summary.py` that analyzes the dataset you created in the previous step.
 Your analysis should examine any trends among education levels, work outcome measures.
 Are there any subgroups to consider?
 If you wish to create any visualizations, you may modify `./src/visualization/visualize.py`.
 Ensure that you update `requirements.py` with any required libraries.
 * Any numerical results should be written to `./data/processed` and prefixed with `assignment_A_task_3`.
 Numerical results should be reproducible by running code created by you in `./src/models/model_summary.py`